meguna/mff/README.md

   although there are some antipattern ways to do it (`ReactDOM.findDomNode`) I wanted to find a method to do it programmatically, since maintaining ID #s for each ingredient is necessary elsewhere anyway.
+* React will re-render, just in case, any children components when the parent component is re-rendered. let children components `extends PureComponent` instead of `extends Component` and then it will only update when there is a change in the state or props of the child component. don't do this with child components that use arrays/objects as props/state because the comparison done by PureComponent is shallow.

 ## General To Do Wflow